 EA's finance chief Blake Jorgensen announced the return of the microtransactions in Star Wars Battlefront II.
 The system should be turned back on in the "in the next few months".

 Star Wars Battlefront II is getting its loot boxes back.
 Crack open that bottle of champagne you were saving for the birth of your first child.
 Let's see here.
 EA plans to reinstate the monetization feature in their Star Wars Battlefront II sometime "in the next few months".

 Blake Jorgensen, the company's finance chief said that they'll "do it when [they] think it's ready".
 It remains unclear whether he was doing his best Buffalo Bill impression or talking about the loot boxes.

-EA turned off all in-game purchases in November 2017, after the open-beta backlash.
+EA in November 2017, after the open-beta backlash.
 The company never took their sights off of the piles of cash the loot boxes would bring however, and they always referred to them as something that's sure to make a come back whether we like it or not.